 Using this methodology during UX research it is possible to uncover:

 - The visual elements that attract immediate attention

 - The visual elements that attract above-average attention

 - The visual elements that are being ignored or overlooked

 - In which order the visual elements are noticed

-Eye Tracking is an extremely effective way to provide valuable insight and data when it comes to UX Research, especially in regards to website or web page optimization.
-Through eye-tracking, one can specifically see where the user is looking at, in what order they are looking at things and for how long.
+Using Eye Tracking is an extremely effective way to provide valuable insight and data when it comes to UX Research, especially in regards to website or web page optimization.
+Through eye-tracking, one can specifically see where the user is looking, in what order they are looking at things, and for how long.
 When it comes to website optimization, eye tracking is able to showcase the areas of the web page the user looks at, the areas that are overlooked, and the areas that they spent the most time looking at

 Types of Eye-Tracking Tools